 Note: This varies per the campaign type and seems to be updated frequently, so make this a regular check-point in your campaign management for all platforms.

 7. Learn to Use Scripts

 PPC managers can learn to automate repetitive tasks in their Google Ads accounts using scripts added to the account.

 Navigating through the world of scripts can seem overwhelming, but a good place to start is a post here on Search Engine Journal providing use cases and resources to get started with scripts.

-You might not be getting a large quantity of voice searches yet.
+You may not be getting a large number of voice searches yet.
 Most advertisers aren’t.